 Headphone types and recommendations

 Literally thousands of headphone models are out there, varying dramatically in style, audio quality, features, and price.
-But they nearly all fall into one of several main types: earbuds, in-ear-canal, canalbuds, lightweight, full-size, wireless, or noise-canceling.
-Below are brief descriptions of each type, along with recommendations at various prices.
+But nearly all of them fall into one of several main types: earbuds, in-ear-canal, canalbuds, lightweight, full-size, wireless, or noise-canceling.
+Below are brief descriptions of each type, along with recommendations across a range of prices.
+(Prices listed are MSRP; you can find many of these models at significantly lower prices.)
 I’ve noted which models include an inline remote/microphone module.
-(Prices listed are MSRP; you can find many of these models at significantly lower prices.)

 Of course, these lists are by no means exhaustive—many quality headphones aren’t included.
 But the products recommended here are a good place to start, and all are efficient enough to work well directly from the headphone jack of a smartphone, tablet, media player, or computer.
 (I’ve also included some headphones that not only sound good but look good.)

-Earbuds: Earbuds, the type of headphones included with every iPhone and iPod, as well as with many other smartphones and media players, sit loosely in your outer ears.
-Although earbuds don't generally produce outstanding sound, they’re compact and most are relatively inexpensive.
-If you’re an iPhone user, Apple's EarPods are actually pretty good as earbuds go; you're not going to get a huge upgrade in sound quality without spending a decent amount more.
-Still, there are a few better-sounding alternatives out there if you want a new set, or if your non-Apple device shipped with something mediocre.
+Earbuds: Earbuds, the type of headphones included with every iPhone and iPod, as well as with many other smartphones and media players, sit loosely in your outer ear.
+Some also include earclips for a more-secure fit.
+Although earbuds don’t generally produce outstanding sound, they’re conveniently compact, and most are relatively inexpensive.
+If you’re an iPhone user, Apple’s EarPods are actually pretty good as earbuds go; you’re not going to get a huge upgrade in sound quality without spending a decent amount more.
+Still, you can find a few better-sounding alternatives if you want a new set, or if your non-Apple device shipped with something mediocre.
 Recommendations: